 - Versatility: The modular design supports rapid deployment in urban and remote areas, from Dubai’s skyscraper zones to Abu Dhabi’s industrial parks.

-- History and Evolution of Sandwich Panel Cabins (1,500 words)
+History and Evolution of Sandwich Panel Cabin

 Origins in Aerospace